+Our findings suggest that the decoder plays a more critical role than the encoder in deepJSCC performance, especially when SNR is low.
+This highlights the need to reconsider the conventional symmetric deepJSCC design, where the encoder and decoder typically have symmetric structures and computational resources~\cite{bourtsoulatze2019deep,yang2024swinjscc,wu2024mambajscc1}.
+We show that designing a larger decoder than the encoder is effective in the low SNR regime, even with a simple vanilla implementation, in the ablation studies at Section~\ref{sec:ablation}.

 \textbf{Visual Inspection:} Figure~\ref{fig:visual result} visualizes two selected images from Kodak dataset.
-The first row shows a transmitted image at $\CPP=\frac{1}{12}$, $\SNR=7$dB under the AWGN channel, and the third row shows a transmitted image at $\CPP=\frac{1}{12}$, $\SNR=1$dB under the AWGN channel.
+The first row shows a transmitted image at $\CPP=\frac{1}{12}$, $\SNR=10$dB under the AWGN channel, and the third row shows a transmitted image at $\CPP=\frac{1}{12}$, $\SNR=1$dB under the AWGN channel.
 The second and fourth rows provide zoomed-in views of the green box in the original images of the first and third rows.

-As illustrated in the figure, FAJSCCs reconstruct image details with fewer artifacts and greater clarity compared to previous deepJSCC methods.
-For example, in the second row, our FAJSCCs can reconstruct the ship's sail more clearly than others.
-In the fourth row, our FAJSCCs can reconstruct the water hole more clearly than others.
-These qualitative results further validate the superior image transmission capabilities of FAJSCCs, aligning with the quantitative performance results.
-Additionally, as previously discussed, FAJSCC w/o SA often outperforms FAJSCC w/ SA at high SNR (e.g., the first two rows at $7$dB).
-This is because FAJSCC w/ SA, trained at randomly sampled SNR, tends to prioritize performance at low SNRs.
-At low SNR (e.g., last two rows at $1$dB), FAJSCC w/ SA outperforms its w/o SA version.
+As illustrated in the figure, FAJSCC and LAJSCC reconstruct image details with fewer artifacts and greater clarity compared to previous deepJSCC methods.
+For example, in the second row, ours can reconstruct the ship's sail more clearly than others.
+In the fourth row, ours can reconstruct a more detailed water hole than others.
+These qualitative results further validate the superior image transmission capabilities of our proposed models, aligning with the quantitative performance results.